 On the appointed day, I hopped onto a Fastjet flight to Johannesburg (I would connect to Gaborone with Air Botswana), and off I went to discover what the capital of Botswana and the country at large had to offer.

 At O. R. Tambo International Airport (in Johannesburg), which I knew had its share of bookstores, I bought a Lonely Planet Botswana & Namibia travel guide and spent as much of my layover as possible, as well as the one-hour Air Botswana flight to Gaborone, reading up on what there was to do in the capital of Botswana and its environs.

-Not to be defeated, I used as many resources as I could—the internet, asking locals, the Botswana Tourism Organisation (who were not at all helpful)—and somehow came up with enough interesting activities to fill my days while I was visiting Botswana.
+Then, I asked locals.
+I visited The Botswana Tourism Organisation (who were not at all helpful).
+Somehow, I was able to come up with enough interesting activities to fill my days while I was in Botswana.

 I have since spoken to some Batswana (that’s what the amazingly friendly and well-mannered people of Botswana are called) who I know online or who are spouses of friends (why didn’t I tap into that resource earlier?!), and they seemed impressed with how much I did while I was in Gaborone.

 So that you don’t have to go through what I did, to get this information, I thought I’d share some of the things that I enjoyed doing while visiting the capital of Botswana in case you are ever travelling there and looking for things to do.